ashu1019singh/demo-minikube-kuernates-istio/README.md

         To confirm that the Bookinfo application is running, send a request to it by a curl command from some pod, for example from ratings kubectl exec -it $(kubectl get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}') -c ratings -- curl productpage:9080/productpage | grep -o "<title>.*</title>"

+        for a specific namespace

+        kubectl -n demo exec -it $(kubectl get pod -n demo -l app=ratings -o jsonpath='{.items[0].metadata.name}') -c ratings -- curl productpage:9080/productpage | grep -o "<title>.*</title>"

         you will get the output
                 <title>Simple Bookstore App</title>

+9. Now we will verify istio installation by several istio tasks

+        collecting logs:

+        Apply a YAML file with configuration for the new log stream that Istio will generate and collect automatically.

+        kubectl apply -f samples/bookinfo/telemetry/log-entry.yaml

+        Send traffic to the sample application.

+        kubectl -n demo exec -it $(kubectl get pod -n demo -l app=ratings -o jsonpath='{.items[0].metadata.name}') -c ratings -- curl productpage:9080/productpage | grep -o "<title>.*</title>"

+        Verify that the log stream has been created and is being populated for requests.

+        kubectl logs -n istio-system -l istio-mixer-type=telemetry -c mixer | grep "newlog"

 Now that application is up and working , we need an ingress controller to make it accessible from outside cluster from browser
         An Istio-Gateway is used for this.